mbentley/docker-omada-controller/README.md

 ### Using k8s

-There are some Kubernetes manifest examples in the [k8s](./k8s) directory of this repository which can help as a guide for how to run the controller.
+There are two available options for deployment to Kubernetes:

+* Kubernetes manifests (in the [k8s](./k8s) directory)
+* Kubernetes Helm chart

+#### Kubernetes Manifests

 It's assumed that you will know how to modify and use these manifests on k8s if you choose that as your deployment option.

+#### Kubernetes Helm Chart

+The Helm charts are published to [mbentley/omada-controller-helm](https://hub.docker.com/r/mbentley/omada-controller-helm) on Docker Hub.
+See the [tag list](https://hub.docker.com/r/mbentley/omada-controller-helm/tags) for the Helm chart versions.

+Detailed usage instructions are available in the [Helm chart's README](https://github.com/mbentley/docker-omada-controller/blob/master/helm/omada-controller-helm/README.md).

 ## Optional Environment Variables